Frequently Asked Questions

 When will your books be available in audio format?

 At this point, all of my published full-length novels should be available in audio format, Kate Reading narrating all but the earliest books, the traditional Regency romances.
+My agents are still working on some of the international audio editions.

 Do you design the covers for your books?